LaAbadIAdelCrimen/abadia-gym/README.md

-This repository contains a PIP package which is an OpenAI environment for simulating an enironment in which bananas get sold.
+This repository contains a PIP package which is an OpenAI environment for simulating an environment for the AbadIA (The abbey of crime game).

 ## Installation